McoxfordG/alx_html_css/css_advanced/README.md

-This is the README file for the advanced css project
+This is a Css advanced project
+The project involves writing of html contents and using css attributes to style the given webpage from figma